Shoonya-Dev/ShoonyaApi-js/README.md

 # ShoonyaAPI

-Api used to connect to ShoonyaUAT
+Api used to connect to Shoonya Server
 ****

 ## Build